 The external sector, mainly exports and imports of Bangladesh, have been affected largely during the pandemic due to widespread closure, limited business operations and supply chain disruption globally, especially at the times of state-led control measures.
 Apart from this, the economic stagnation in the United States and Europe, the major export destinations of Bangladesh, prompted the cancellation of purchase orders from these two destinations, which slowed down the amount of RMG exports in Bangladesh significantly.
 Other merchandise exports have also dropped down.
-The lowering trend of oil price affects the income of 10 million expatriates working in gulf countries, which is also a concern for decreasing remittance.
+The lowering trend of oil price affects the income of 10 million expatriates working in gulf countries which is also a concern for decreasing remittance.
 Global uncertainties also hampered inward FDI, portfolio investment and official development assistance.
-To fight the adverse impact of Coronavirus, the government so far has taken following measures:
+To fight the adverse impact of corona virus, the government so far taken following measures:

-Honorable Prime Minister, in her speech to the nation on 25 March'20, first announced BDT 50 billion (approximately USD 595 million) emergency incentive package for payment of salaries and allowances of export-oriented industry workers and employees.
+- Honorable Prime Minister, in her speech to the nation on 25th March 2020, first announced BDT 50 billion (approx. USD595 million) emergency incentive package for payment of salaries and allowances of export-oriented industry workers and employees.
 Fund of this stimulus package was created through national budget allocation.
-Entrepreneurs would get credit/investment facility from this fund without any interest, but they have to pay one time 2 percent service charge to respective scheduled banks as part of their administrative expenses.
-Repayment of this loan/investment facility would have to be made within 2 years in 18 installments including six-month grace period.
+Entrepreneurs would get credit/investment facility from this fund without any interest, but they have to pay onetime 2 percent service charge to respective scheduled banks as part of their administrative expenses.
+Repayment of this loan/investment facility would have to be made within 2 years in 18 installments including six-month grace period. - Export sector has been directly exposed to exogenous shock due to COVID-19.
+In order to overcome this problem by facilitating export business, Export Development Fund (EDF) maintained with Bangladesh Bank has been enhanced from USD 3.5 billion to USD 5.0 billion equivalent to BDT 127.50 billion.
+The enhanced fund would be used to facilitate import of raw materials under back-to-back letter of credit.
+Furthermore, interest rate on EDF loans has been lowered to 1 percent while ADs will charge interest rate to manufacturer-exporters at 2 percent per annum. - In order to boost up export earnings and bring dynamism in the economy through continuation of exportoriented activities against the backdrop of pandemic, Bangladesh Bank, from its own source, has established a fund of BDT 50.0 billion titled as 'Pre-shipment Credit Refinance Scheme'.
+Main purpose of this scheme is to provide pre-shipment export credit to locally produced export-oriented industries.

-&lt;sup>28Source: Socio-Economic Development in Bangladesh & Stimulus Packages to combat COVID-19, a supplement of Ministry of Finance, GOB.
+28Source: Socio -Economic Development in Bangladesh & Stimulus Packages to combat COVID-19, a supplement of Ministry of Finance, GOB.